Sojasmine/alana/README.md

   * Code snippet from [codepen](https://img.icons8.com/cute-clipart/100/000000/bug.png) for my error pages 403.404 and 500.

+  * Code snippet from [The Book Store](https://github.com/EllyC20/The-BookStore-MS4) for the review custom model.

+  * Thanks to [Coding Stuff](https://www.youtube.com/watch?v=reFJ9hBLFUY&t=514s) for great tutorila about rating a product.

 * Support:

-  * Great thanks to Igor C, Kevin and Fatima from Code Institute for helping me to solve my problem.
+  * Great thanks to Igor C, Kevin, Sean, Joahnn and Fatima from Code Institute for helping me to solve my problem.

   * Great thanks to [Anders Jansson](https://www.linkedin.com/in/maximoanders/) and my family for testing the functionality of my website.